FrankC01/cargo-solana/README.md

 # cargo-solana

-Cargo tool to generate boilerplate Solana program to save time in basic boilerplate setup.
+Cargo tool to generate boilerplate Solana program to save time in basic setup.

 Program creation behaviors:
 * If creating a project, `git` is assumed and a repo initialized